davestewart/nuxt-content-assets/README.md

 Finally, Nitro serves the site, and any requests made to the transformed asset paths should be picked up and the *copied* asset served by the browser.

+In development, file watching propagates asset changes to the public folder, updates related cached content, and notifies the browser via web sockets to refresh any loaded images.

 ## Development

 Should you wish to develop the project, the scripts are: